 To achieve our mission, we strive to create and maintain a healing environment and culture of care, in accordance with UK HealthCare's mission and vision, by directly and indirectly engaging our patients, family, caregivers, staff, faculty, students and community through our visual arts, performing arts and other programming.

-"Transanimation" bioart exhibit now on display in the North Gallery at the Kentucky Clinic
+Carlos Gamez de Francisco's "Specimen Lost in a Tropical Island" exhibit now on display in the North Gallery on the 3rd floor of the Kentucky Clinic.

 UK Arts in HealthCare is always looking for ways to better serve our patients, families and staff.
 Provide us with feedback, pose questions or make suggestions as to how we can improve the program and what it brings to the health care environment.